samvera/samvera.org/README.md

 ## Top level app overview

+`/app-config.js`
+This is a top level configuration file for the app.
+Common items are listed here and the app will wire the data into appropriate places in the UI.
+It currently contains:

+- Primary Navigation
+- "Links" section in the common sidebar
+- Samvera Partners list

 `/components`
 This is where React components live, which construct the building blocks of the UI.